Summary

 *See metallurgical testing section below

-The O’Brien project is located in the Abitibi region in northwestern Québec, on provincial highway 117, about halfway between the towns of Rouyn-Noranda and Val-d’Or.
+The O’Brien project is located in the Abitibi region in northwestern Québec, on Trans-Canadian highway 117, about halfway between the towns of Rouyn-Noranda and Val-d’Or.
 Gravel roads provide easy access to the project.

 The O’Brien project is located in the central part of Cadillac Township, Abitibi, in the heart of one of the most productive gold mining camps in Canada, the Cadillac Mining Camp, which boasts over 45 million ounces of gold (produced and in reserves and resources) and 3 mines presently in commercial production.